This is the most comprehensive guide to sectional sofas/sectional couches in 2021.

 What makes this great?

-Tie all of that with a mid century styled minimalism and you get a wonderful couch for a small, modern home.
+Tie all of that with a mid century-style minimalism and you get a wonderful couch for a small, modern home.

 In short, the Rivet Revolve Sectional is almost perfect, putting many of the more established sofa brands to shame for a fraction of the price.

-There’s also the obvious fact that it’s small, going against what some people may want in their sofa.
-You won’t be hosting parties on this thing.
+There’s also the obvious fact that it’s small – you won’t be hosting parties on this thing.

 All in all, this little apartment sofa is a huge hit, attaining an overall review of 4.4/5 from the hundreds of Amazon buyers.